djbyrne/DDQN_Navigation/Report.md

 # Future Work

 ## Furthur Hyperparameter Tuning
 Like most machine learning problems I believe that this agent could be improved to reach a much higher average through hyperparameter tuning.
 With my limited amount of time to spend of the project I was only able to test 2 variations for each parameter.
 With more tuning I believe the agent could perform significantly better.
+Potentially I would like to use something like AuotMl or genetic algorithms to learn the best hyperparameters for this environment.

 ## Testing More Complicated Environments
 As well as this I think that the reason that I did not see a big improvement from the additions is down to the fact that the environment itself is quite simple.
-Due the this it is possible that the benefits of these improvements are being seen.
+Due the this, it is possible that the benefits of these improvements are not being seen.
+I would like to try these methods on a more complicated environment in the future such as the atari games.

-More tuning

-AutoML